iWriteGigs

 Question #17

-A The sample is the same as the population.
+A The sample has a smaller response error than the population.

 B The sample represents only the working part of the population.